What is the density (g/mL) of each of the following samples?b. A ... | Channels for Pearson+

 1

-Convert the volume of syrup from pints to milliliters.
-Use the conversion factor: 1 pint = 473.176 mL.
+Substitute the mass in grams and the volume in cm³ into the density formula.

-Substitute the mass and converted volume into the density formula to find the density of the syrup.
+Since the volume is given in cm³ and density is often expressed in g/mL, note that 1 cm³ is equivalent to 1 mL, so no conversion is needed for the volume.

-Ensure units are consistent (grams for mass and milliliters for volume) before calculating the density.
+Calculate the density using the substituted values to find the density in g/mL.

 Was this helpful?